nasa/cumulus/website/versioned_docs/version-v1.10.1/data-cookbooks/sns.md

 ### SNS message format

 The configured `SfSnsReport` lambda receives the Cumulus message [(as the lambda's task input)](../workflows/input_output.html#2-resolve-task-input) and is responsible for publishing the message to the sftracker SNS Topic.
-But before it publishes the message, `SfSnsReport` makes a determiniation about the workflow status and adds an additional metadata key to the message at `message.meta.status`.
+But before it publishes the message, `SfSnsReport` makes a determination about the workflow status and adds an additional metadata key to the message at `message.meta.status`.

 First it determines whether the workflow has finished by looking for the `sfnEnd` key in the `config` object.
 If the workflow has finished, it checks to see if it has failed by searching the input message for a non-empty `exception` object.
 The lambda updates the `message.meta.status` with `failed` or `completed` based on that result.
 If the workflow is not finished the lambda sets `message.meta.status` to `running`.